-Over seven million bulbs (yes, SEVEN MILLION) in over 800 varieties were planted for the season in 2019.
+Over seven million bulbs (yes, SEVEN MILLION) in over 800 varieties are typically planted.
 Wow.
 The gardeners plant them as early as October and wait until spring to see the fruits of their labor.
 (The bulbs need the cold of winter to stimulate growth.)

-And of course, from Amsterdam to Keukenhof, you’ll be a witness to their beauty if you visit The Netherlands during spring.
+And of course, from Amsterdam to Keukenhof, you'll witness their beauty if you visit The Netherlands during spring.

 We were pleasantly surprised to learn there are multiple pavilions throughout Keukenhof, not just fields of tulips.